10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 #10

-The Bible teaches us to stand firm against evil and sin; abuse is both.
-Ephesians 5:11 says, “Have nothing to do with the fruitless deeds of darkness, but rather expose them.”
 This response is for the benefit of the abused and the abuser.
-When we contribute to the abuser’s delusions that they can do what they want without consequences, we support their destructive path, which isn’t loving at all.
+When we contribute to the abuser’s delusions that they can do what they want without consequences, we support their destructive path, which is not loving at all.

 Matthew 25:40 says, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”

 Being on the wrong side of truth is dangerous for us spiritually.
 If we are guilty of siding with sin, even if unintentionally, we will end up further harming victims.
 This is not what God has called us as Christians to do, nor is it how He wants us to represent His character.
 If each spouse is claiming to be the victim of the other, it is vital for Christians to humbly pray for discernment and seek professional guidance from someone skilled at identifying covert abuse.
-It’s horrific to later realize you contributed to a victim’s wounds by unknowingly taking an abuser’s side.
+It is horrific to later realize you contributed to a victim’s wounds by unknowingly taking an abuser’s side.

 Manipulators are relentlessly trying to use everyone around them for their purposes.
 For this reason, being in a relationship with them and the victim simultaneously can put the victim in traumatizing and dangerous situations.